boscoc/kipos2020/readme.md

 This dataset is covered by the Creative Commons license provided in this repository and it is released with a password-protected zip archive.
 By filling in [this form](https://docs.google.com/forms/d/e/1FAIpQLSdNHWAWCAGyJCSA10dVcPjxl2cf5XCV2ZlfaZF0XHc5pPQsVg/viewform) you can accept the license and send us the request for the password for unzip the archive.
 It will be sent (by email) in a few time after filling in the form.

+## 3 July 2020 ##
+The silver standard data set is available for donwload (file KIPOS2020-silver_rel030720.zip in this repository).

 For more information on the task, see also the guidelines available in this repository, and the [web page](http://www.di.unito.it/~tutreeb/kipos-evalita2020/index.html) of KIPOS2020.